 Recognizing these signs is the first step toward addressing the situation.
 While low test scores and post-exam anxiety might feel disheartening, they are not the end of your nursing journey.
 In the following sections, we’ll explore what happens if you fail the NCLEX and how you can bounce back from this setback.

-Failing the NCLEX isn’t just a setback; it can significantly impact your nursing career aspirations and personal life.
+A failed NCLEX isn’t just a setback; it can significantly impact your nursing career aspirations and personal life.
 Understanding these consequences is crucial to make informed decisions moving forward.

 Failing the NCLEX can also have financial consequences.
 Preparing for and taking the exam requires an investment in study materials, exam fees, and possibly even preparation courses.
 Failing means you must allocate additional resources for a retake, extending your financial commitment.